AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 with hints about strategies known to work in the given tactical context.
-Alternatively, the player may postpone reading these messages and instead try to puzzle out the tactics himself --- this is not so hard, as there are not so many moving parts to figure, at least in the short adventures.
+Alternatively, the player may postpone reading these messages and instead try to puzzle out the tactics himself --- this is not so hard, as there are not yet so many moving parts to figure out in the first two adventures.

+In the third scenario, the main 'crawl' game mode, the player starts employing ranged combat, stealth, light sources, item and terrain alteration.
-As soon as the player learns to navigate initial levels of the crawl game and starts employing ranged combat, light sources and other means of gaining or denying battlefield intel, and dies a lot, it makes sense to return to the remaining short adventures.
+As soon as the player learns to navigate the initial levels of crawl, but still dies a lot, it makes sense to return to the remaining short adventures.
 They bring forth many extra game features and tactics and prevent the player from missing half the fun by trying to play the crawl just like a normal roguelike with spare heroes.
 The extra scenarios continue the plotline from the initial tutorial adventures in the form of flashbacks and eventually lead up to the events that start the main crawl adventure.
-The training they provide has narrow focus, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric melee battle.
+The training they provide has narrow focus, drilling a particular skill set, even as exotic as opportunity fire management, a frantic race to the exit and big asymmetric melee battles.
-The challenge the scenarios offer may be, accordingly, quite extreme, particularly at higher difficulty levels and when striving for high scores.
+The challenge the scenarios offer may be, accordingly, quite extreme, particularly at higher difficulty settings and when striving for high scores.

 The main adventure, the long crawl, is the only one that takes place over many floors, some initially blocked, requiring lots of time to beat.